Logo Futurismo

 What makes Fajã da Caldeira de Santo Cristo special?

 Located within an ecological reserve, the fajã is renowned for its clam cultivation — a unique delicacy in the Azores — and its waves, ideal for surfing and bodyboarding.
-It’s also renowned for its natural beauty and peaceful ambiance.
+It’s also famous for its natural beauty and peaceful ambiance.

 What activities can be enjoyed at the Fajã de Santo Cristo?